Home Loan Experts

 Fixed-rate home loans are available to a wide range of borrowers.
 Unlike specialised loan types (like low-doc or guarantor loans), most lenders offer fixed-rate options as a standard choice.

-Here are the criteria lenders look for when assessing for fixed-rate home loans:
+Here are the requirements lenders look for when assessing for fixed-rate home loans:

-- Your debts are manageable and don’t hurt your borrowing power.
+• Your debts are manageable and don’t hurt your borrowing power too much.

 Want to understand what really affects your approval chances?
 Check out these 7 factors that affect your home loan eligibility.